Forever (Alekseev song)

 "Forever" is a song performed by Ukrainian singer Alekseev.
+It was originally released as "Navsegda" (Russian: Навсегда) on 10 November 2017.
 It represented Belarus in the Eurovision Song Contest 2018.
 The song was released as a digital download on 10 January 2018 through Zion Music.

 Eurovision Song Contest

 The song competed in the first semi-final, held on 8 May 2018 in Lisbon, Portugal.
 It did not qualify for the grand final.